Julkar1/jpa-entity-to-dto/README.md

 3. **Get** perfectly formatted DTO fields
 4. **Copy** with one click to use in your project

+Hosting: Vercel

+Version Control: GitHub

+Installation
+No installation needed!
+Just use the live demo link above.

+For local development:

+Clone this repository

+Open index.html in any modern browser

+## Why This Tool?
+Saves time converting complex JPA entities to DTOs

+Eliminates manual errors in field mapping

+Standardizes DTO structure across your project

+Free and open-source alternative to paid tools

+## Contributing
+Contributions are welcome!
+Please:

+Fork the repository

+Create your feature branch

+Commit your changes

+Push to the branch

+Open a pull request

+## License
+This project is Free to use.

+## Support
+If you find this tool useful, please consider giving it a ⭐ on GitHub!

 ### Conversion Example

 **Input (JPA Entity):**